Nomifactory/Nomifactory/UPDATENOTES.md

 # Update Notes

-This document containts only the most important things required to know when updating Omnifactory to the next version.
+This document contains only the most important things required to know when updating Omnifactory to the next version.
 Please see the changelog for a complete desciption of everything that has been changed.

 ## Updating to 1.3.0